Hull down: Tactical movement

-Crossing a crest or ridge-line is a dangerous manoeuvre for AFVs, as they are particularly exposed to enemy fire while silhouetted against the sky (sky-lined).
+Crossing a crest or ridgeline is a dangerous manoeuvre for AFVs, as they are particularly exposed to enemy fire while silhouetted against the sky (skylined).
 While cresting a steep slope, the thin armour on the front bottom of a tank's hull (below the thick glacis plate) can be exposed to fire.
 After cresting, the thin top armour may be exposed while it moves down the forward slope.
 If an antitank gunner has spotted the AFV, they may train their sights on it and wait for an easy shot while it moves forward.

 After observing from a hull-down or turret-down position, an armoured vehicle will try to advance while minimizing these risks.
 If possible, it may reverse away from a crest, and try to find a route forward through the relative safety of hidden low ground (dead ground).

 If crossing a long crest is unavoidable, the vehicle can back down and jockey at least 50 metres across the covered back of the slope, before advancing over the crest at high speed.
 An enemy gunner will have little time to locate the target, train his sights on it, and take the shot.
 If the terrain is hilly enough, the AFV can quickly enter low ground, then advance through it to another hull-down position.